InfinitySurface/AWSCloudFormation/README.md

 You can manage all your created stacks by accessing CloudFormation->Stacks.

-The stacks dashboard will give you insights on your stack such as when the stack was created or a breif description of your stack.
+The stacks dashboard will give you insights on your stack such as when the stack was created or a breif description.

 The dashboard also allows you to update, delete, and create another stack if you wish to do so.